Keshy31/kindle-ai-export/docs/PROJ.md

 ## Core Scripts

 - `src/extract-kindle-book.ts`: Main script to log in and extract page screenshots and metadata.
-- `src/transcribe-book-content.ts`: Converts page images to text using an AI model.
+- `src/transcribe-book-content.ts`: Converts page images to text using either OpenAI or a local Ollama instance.
 - `src/export-book-pdf.ts`: Compiles screenshots into a PDF.
 - `src/export-book-markdown.ts`: Converts transcribed text into Markdown.
 - `src/export-book-audio.ts`: Converts transcribed text into an audiobook.